starkware-libs/starknet-staking/src/flow_test/flow_ideas.md

 - Cover all ifs with migration from: V0, V1, V2.

 ## k=1 -> k=2 token
-- enable token, update rewards, advance epoch, update rewards, advance epoch, update rewards - token does not get rewards until after 2 epochs
-- same as above with disable (can be implemented together as one test)
 - enable token A and disable token B, next epoch upgrade, test views and rewards.